I work on the R1 at Rabbit, where I invented many of its networking and tunneling tricks.

-Previously, I was a VP at U.S. State Department-funded project Lantern, building a new P2P distributed computing platform to defeat internet censorship in Russia, China, and Iran.
+Previously, I was a VP at U.S. State Department-backed project Lantern, building P2P residential proxy networks to defeat internet censorship in Russia, China, and Iran.

 I was the first and only "Hacker in Residence" at Consumer Reports Innovation Lab, where I worked on peer-to-peer geosearch for self-organizing local marketplaces.